vjammi/datastructures/src/main/java/ds/patterns/linkedList/readme.md

-# Linked List Patterns
+# Linked List
-- insertion and deletion at O(N)
-- finding s specific node is O(N)
+- Insertion and Deletion is O(N).
+Fetching a specific node is O(N)
-- Add a Dummy nodes
-- Linked Lists are a game of references.
-It all about how you modify these pointers in a systematic way.
+- Linked Lists are all about modify the pointers in a systematic way.
 - If you are reordering elements of a list, you take thee nodes and change their next pointer points to.
 - if deleting a node, we modify the previous nodes next pointer to point to the next of the node to be deleted.
+- We use the dummy nodes for convenience.

 ## LC19 Remove Nth Node from End of List
 - Add a dummy node to the start of the list with dummy.next pointing to the head.
   Note: ???
 Dummy nodes are pointers, not new nodes